Southern Fried Green Tomato Recipe

 3rd dish: combine the breadcrumbs, cornmeal, garlic powder, onion powder, paprika, and pepper.

-• Add oil to a cast iron skillet.
+• Oil.
+Add oil to a cast iron skillet.

 How To:

-• Dip each tomato slice in the flour (shake off excess), followed by the buttermilk mixture, and finally, the cornmeal mixture, pressing gently.
+• Bread the Tomatoes.
+Dip each tomato slice in the flour (shake off excess), followed by the buttermilk mixture, and finally, the cornmeal mixture, pressing gently.

-• Place the breaded tomato slices in a single layer on a wire rack or a parchment-lined baking sheet.
+• Use a Wire Rack.
+Place the breaded tomato slices in a single layer on a wire rack or a parchment-lined baking sheet.
 Let sit while you heat the oil.

-• Warm the oil over medium-high heat in a large cast iron skillet until it reaches 350 degrees.
+• Heat the Oil.
+Heat the oil over medium-high heat in a large cast iron skillet until it reaches 350 degrees.
 The oil should sizzle when the tomatoes are added.

-• Carefully add 3 to 4 battered tomatoes to the hot skillet.
+• Fry to a Golden Brown.
+Carefully add 3 to 4 battered tomatoes to the hot skillet.
 Do not overcrowd the skillet.
 Fry until golden brown, 3 to 4 minutes per side.

-• Transfer the fried tomatoes to a paper towel-lined plate to drain.
+• Drain on Paper Towels.
+Transfer the fried tomatoes to a paper towel-lined plate to drain.
 Fry the remaining tomato slices.

 Notes